houseabsolute/maintainer-guide/README.md

 7. Use the body to explain what and why vs. how

-All of these are pretty obvious, except for #5, which means that you should write these in present tense, starting with a verb, and with no pronoun, so something like "Add tests for time zone boundaries".
+All of these are pretty obvious, except for #5, which means that you should write these in present tense, starting with a verb, and with no pronoun.
+So something like "Add tests for time zone boundaries".
 Do not write "Added tests ..." (past tense) or "I added tests ..." (pronoun), etc.